 Related: Fingerprint Snowman Cards

-Fingerprint art magnets and necklaces make an easy homemade gift idea that kids can make for mom, dad, or grandparents.
+Fingerprint art magnets and necklaces make an easy homemade gift idea that kids can make for mom, dad, grandparents, or teachers.

-For more handmade fun, check out this amazing collection of fingerprint art ideas for kids, and homemade gift ideas kids can make.
+For more handmade fun, check out this fantastic collection of fingerprint art ideas and homemade gifts kids can make.

 Learn more about Rhythms of Play HERE.